Wurzelfäule

 root rot

-Root rot is one of the most common and dangerous plant diseases that can affect both houseplants and garden plants.
-It is usually caused by waterlogging and causes the roots to rot.
-Tropical plants such as Monstera, Philodendron, Anthurium, and Alocasia are particularly affected, as they are sensitive to permanently wet roots.
+Root rot is one of the most common and dangerous plant diseases, affecting both indoor and outdoor plants.
+It is usually caused by waterlogging and leads to the roots rotting.
+Tropical plants such as Monstera, Philodendron, Anthurium, and Alocasia are particularly susceptible, as they are sensitive to constantly wet roots.

-Once it breaks out, root rot can quickly lead to the death of the plant.
-But if you recognize the signs early and act correctly, there's often still a chance to save your plant.
+Once it has taken hold, root rot can quickly lead to the death of the plant.
+However, if you recognize the signs early and act correctly, there is often still a chance to save your plant.

 What is root rot?

-Root rot describes the death and rotting of a plant's roots .
-This occurs when the roots are exposed to excessively moist soil for an extended period of time and begin to rot.
+Root rot describes the death and decay of a plant's roots .
+This occurs when the roots are exposed to excessively moist substrate for an extended period and begin to rot.

-Rot is often caused by fungi and bacteria that multiply rapidly in humid environments.
-Once the roots are damaged, they can no longer absorb nutrients and water, severely weakening the plant.
+Rot is often caused by fungi and bacteria that multiply rapidly in the damp environment.
+Once the roots are damaged, they can no longer absorb nutrients or water, which severely weakens the plant.

 Which plants are particularly susceptible?